Transforma logo

 Devices

-The report charts the growth in the number of devices which will grow from 245.5 million in 2023 to 509 million by the end of 2033.
+The report charts the growth in the number of devices, which will grow from 306.8 million

 Transforma Insights forecasts are compiled on a country-by-country basis.
 This report includes a regional summary, showing splits between Australasia, Greater China, North America, Europe, Japan, Latin America, MENA, Russia & Central Asia, South East Asia, South Korea, India & South Asia, and Sub-Saharan Africa.